multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 }
 ```

-- `ReturnsBackTransfers`
+### `ReturnsBackTransfers`

-    - especially useful in the smart contract environment, returns the back-transfers of the call.
+Returns the back-transfers of the call, as a specialized structure, called `BackTransfers`.

+Useable in a smart contract environment.

 ```rust title=contract.rs
 #[endpoint]